 The Tertön Sogyal Foundation's Board of Directors – is responsible for the governance of the foundation.
 It operates the Foundation including fundraising, accounting and complying with all the regulatory requirements of being a 501(c)(3).
 The assets of the foundation are managed by the Investment Committee under the Rigpa Endowment.

 - President – Pedro Beroy

 - Secretary – Michele Phamtan

 - Board member – Philip Philippou

-Philip Philippou has been a student of Sogyal Rinpoche for over 25 years, serving the work of the Rigpa organization in several different capacities.
+Philip Philippou has been a student of Rigpa for over 25 years, serving the organization in several different capacities.
 He graduated from the London School of Economics, earning a BSc degree in Geography.
-Soon after university, he met Sogyal Rinpoche and started to work for the Rigpa center in London.
-He then served as Sogyal Rinpoche’s secretary and assistant for many years, before establishing and directing Rigpa International, in France, in 1994.
+Soon after university, he started to work for the Rigpa center in London.
+He then served as Rigpa as secretary for many years, before establishing and directing Rigpa International, in France, in 1994.
 Philip has directed several major development projects for Rigpa, including the Lerab Ling Temple, and organized numerous programmes with visiting Tibetan Lamas.
 Philip currently serves Rigpa in an advisory capacity, as a Board member of Rigpa International and several other Rigpa organizations.